WanderSafe — LGBTQ+ Travel Safety

 Full marriage equality; welcoming bohemian culture in the cerros

-Gay men in Valparaiso benefit from full marriage equality (since 2022) and wide-ranging anti-discrimination protections under the Zamudio Law.
+Gay men in Valparaiso benefit from full marriage equality (since 2022) and extensive anti-discrimination protections under the Zamudio Law.
 The city's bohemian culture and university population create a welcoming environment.
 While dedicated gay venues are limited, the cerros' bar and club scene is broadly inclusive.
 Dating apps are widely used.
 HIV testing and PrEP are available through public health centers.
 The annual Valparaiso Pride march is a community highlight.
 Standard safety precautions apply at night, particularly in the port area.

 Lesbian & Bi Women